$altText

 4. If this is your first time logging into your email, or the first time in several weeks (or if you're logging in from a new device/browser) you will be prompted to authenticate using Microsoft Multi-Factor Authentication (for details, see here).

-5. Your @Purdue.edu email inbox should now be visible.
+5. Your @purdue.edu email inbox should now be visible.

 *Other options for navigating to outlook.office.com include: